 Evidence in a Car Crash

 According to Carsurance, nearly 2.5 million Americans suffer serious injuries or become permanently disabled after a car crash.
 Injuries, along with property damage, can easily add up to tens of thousands of dollars for the victim, which is why it is critical to determine liability and file a personal injury claim after a collision.
 In order to have a convincing personal injury claim, it is advantageous to have as much evidence of the damage the crash caused as possible.
-A skilled Campbell attorney will help you collect the necessary documentation, but some steps you can take immediately after impact.
+A skilled San Jose attorney will help you collect the necessary documentation, but some steps you can take immediately after impact.

 Before a crash scene is altered it is a wise idea to get photo evidence of what occurred.
 Most people travel with their phones and can easily take photos that way.
 If not, we recommend you keep a disposable camera in your glove box.
 What should you be taking photos of?
 We recommend the following: